cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

 These are crucial elements of keeping track of your tasks.
 Don't delete the comments when you finish.
 Don't delete any tests.
 Keep these pieces exactly as they are.
 You might need to come back and read them again.
 Also, your interviewer will likely review all the test artifacts at a later time.
 You want to ensure they have everything they need to advocate for you.

 Repeat this process as you solve the larger problem.
-If you run a test and discover something has changed, stop immediately.
+If you run a test and discover that something has changed, stop immediately.
 Fix your code.
 Don't move forward again until all your tests are passing.
 Passing tests are your lifeline, so keep them green.

 ## Change your code to meet new needs